0todd0000/OpenBook-DataAnalysisPracticeInPythonAndJupyter/README.md

-# OpenBook-DataAnalysisPracticeInPythonAndJupyter
+# Data Analysis Practice In Python And Jupyter
-Open Textbook: Data Analysis Practice In Python And Jupyter
+### An open, electronic textbook